Nu-AI/Research_First_Lastname/README.md

 Neurons, here are some tips and tricks for maintaining everything seamlessly on a [VCS ( Version Control System )](https://www.geeksforgeeks.org/version-control-systems/#:~:text=Version%20control%20systems%20are%20a,(snapshots)%20of%20the%20project.) like github which uses git.
 So, if you are a bit confused over how to use git, no worries you can contact [me](https://github.com/anurag0511) anytime.
 # Tutorials
-and here is a very good [resource](https://githowto.com/) or you could watch the video [here](https://www.youtube.com/watch?v=USjZcfj8yxE) for you to learn using git (#tutorials).
+And here is a very good [resource](https://githowto.com/) or you could watch the video [here](https://www.youtube.com/watch?v=USjZcfj8yxE) for you to learn using git (#tutorials).
 Believe me, its confusing at the beginning but is very easy and will make your life 100x easier once you get used with it.

 If you already have your repo, then just transfer it here and it is recommended to rename the repo in the aforementioned format before transferring.